yellowcrayon/yellowcrayon.github.io/index.md

 <div class="projectblock">
 <img src="/images/NicePhoto2.png" height="350" align="left" style="margin-right: 20px"/>

 I am an <b>instructional designer with an engineering and science background</b>.
 I am passionate about pedagogy, online education and education technology, and I have experience in teaching, instructional design, and content development.
-I am currently a PhD candidate at the University of California, Santa Barbara, where I use a high-power laser as a tractor beam to study forces within cells (I investigate motor protein behavior using an optical trap).
+I recently completed my PhD at the University of California, Santa Barbara, where I used a high-power laser as a tractor beam to study forces within cells (I developed optical trapping technologies to measure the forces of motor proteins).
 In my free time I love to make things, including a hydraulic bicycle,
 <a href="/2017/06/25/mysterytubes"> educational puzzles </a>, and handspun yarn.
 </div>